 Nature!
 Nurture!
 Another trite distinction that sounds like it might represent something Fundamental And Real.
-Seems to have largely supplanted Calvin’s debate over total depravity vs penance in the people-blaming niche.
+Seems to have largely supplanted Calvin’s distinction between total depravity vs penance in the people-blaming niche.

 Unlike Doctor who/Daleks, this one is used for actual decision making and public debate outside of Tumblr, so it bears looking in to.